-The Business Officer (BO) administers and manages a broad range of business, human resources and financial affairs (budget) of the College of Liberal Arts & Sciences (CLAS) which is the largest college within the division of academic affairs.
-The CLAS operating budget is ~$64.5M including personnel and is more than double that of other colleges.
-CLAS is the academic home to 21 departments, 25 research centers and interdisciplinary programs.
-As a direct report to the Dean, the BO serves as a member of the Dean’s Office executive team.
-S/he is expected to have substantive knowledge of the academic goals of the college, division, and University in relationship to broader higher education trends and adeptly connect strategic, tactical and change management plans and initiatives for college budget and personnel resource planning.
+The Business Officer (BO) administers and manages a broad range of business, human resources and financial affairs (budget) of the Cato College of Education (COED) As a direct report to the Dean, the BO serves as a member of the Dean’s Office executive team.
+They is expected to have substantive knowledge of the academic goals of the college, division, and University in relationship to broader higher education trends and adeptly connect strategic, tactical and change management plans and initiatives for college budget and personnel resource planning.

 In ever-increasing ways, the BO assists with the collection of information to coordinate or directly develop summary or status reports and justifications for the request of budget-or personnel-related resources or actions to submit to or through the division of academic affairs.
 Often, additional Chancellor or UNC System Office (SO) management review and approvals are required.

-In terms of budgeting, the CLAS all-funds budget, when excluding permanent personnel, is ~$15.1M, comprised of ~$8.1M as state-appropriated general funds and ~$7M as non-general funds.
-Fund types include, but are not limited to: state-appropriated general funds; treasury services funds such as contracts and grants, scholarships, awards, gifts, and discretionary, among others; and, receipt generated (fees, other), or others.
 The BO guides leaders and their teams to frequently review their monthly, quarterly, annual and multi-year revenue and expenses and remaining balances to understand their overall budgeting position.
-S/he develops internal guides and instructions, tools and services for modeling out various views and allocation changes that allow the department or college to practice responsive management in terms of assessing options, making decisions and directing the actions of budget staff.
+They establish and revise College procedures governing fiscal affairs, such as the Faculty Handbook, and develop internal guides and instructions, tools and services for modeling out various views and allocation changes that allow for responsive management in terms of assessing options, making decisions and directing the actions of budget staff.